-The Maryland Comprehensive Assessment Program (MCAP) will provide students, parents, educators and the community with better student information at a faster pace.
-The goal remains the same: to gather information that helps Maryland schools strengthen our instruction and improve student performance so that our graduates are ready to move into the workforce or a postsecondary institution.
+The Maryland Comprehensive Assessment Program (MCAP) will provide students, parents/ caregivers, educators and the community with better student information at a faster pace.
+The goal is to gather information that helps Maryland schools strengthen our instruction and improve student performance so that our graduates are ready to move into the workforce or a postsecondary institution..